Estimated Reading Time: 7 Minutes

-It’s incredible how local buyers never request a home inspection before closing a property purchase.
-When investing a lot of money in a property, why wouldn’t you spend an extra few bucks to ensure you’re not buying into a huge problem?
+Incredibly, local buyers often don’t request a home inspection before closing a property.
+When investing a lot of money in a home, why wouldn’t you spend an extra few bucks to ensure you’re not buying into a huge problem?

-Many property buyers here don’t realize they have the option to request an inspection by a home inspector, especially when they purchase an FSBO.
-This is because they don’t know the customs, the country, the language, or the way of doing business.
+Many real estate buyers here don’t realize they can request an inspection by a home inspector, especially when they purchase an FSBO.
+That happens because they don’t know the customs, the country, the language, or the way of doing business.
 The seller is not going to tell you to hire a home inspector.

-I know many real estate agents who never recommend a home inspection, especially if they only work with Ticos.
-Although it’s essential to know that a home inspection is not mandatory by law, that we don’t have title companies to monitor problems that might show, and that it’s normal to purchase “as is.”
+I know many real estate agents who never recommend a home inspection, primarily if they only work with Ticos.
+Although it’s essential to understand that a home inspection is not mandatory by law, that we don’t have title companies to monitor problems that might show, and that it’s normal to purchase “as is.”

 Before you start shopping for a house, please take the following advice of an experienced real estate broker: